Credit reports from different reporting agencies don’t always match. In some cases, those discrepancies can have a big impact on your score.

 Not all creditors will report information to all three bureaus

-Your creditors decide which bureaus to report your information.
+Your creditors decide which bureaus to report your information to.
 Some may choose to report data to all three major agencies, but others may report to just one or two of them.
 Some smaller lenders don’t report any data to the credit bureaus.

 When data across different credit bureaus is different, the credit scores generated from your credit reports will vary.
 Depending on your situation, the missing information could help or hurt your scores.